Fungal nail

-Nail fungus (onychomycosis, tinea unguium) is a fungal infection that affects approximately 10% of the population, and it can occur on both fingers and toes.
+Nail fungus (also known as onychomycosis or tinea unguium) is a fungal infection that affects approximately 10% of the population, and it can occur on both fingers and toes.
 The fungus that attacks the nails feeds on keratin, which is the protein that forms the main component of the nails.
 In the event of a fungal infection, the nail will therefore break down more and more.

 Symptoms of nail fungus can vary somewhat, but it is common for the nail to take on a yellowish tinge, for it to become deformed and eventually for the nail to loosen completely.
 Nail fungus typically occurs in older people, in people with a weakened immune system and in people who, for various reasons, walk a lot in tight and damp footwear.